Shrimp and Sausage Gumbo

 1 to 2 bell peppers, diced

 1 stalk celery, diced

 ¼ to ½ tsp. hot paprika (depending on how spicy you want it)

 ¼ tsp. cayenne

-6 oz. smoked andouille sausage or bacon chicken sausage, sliced into ½ inch rounds
+6 oz. smoked andouille or smoked sausage, sliced into ½ inch rounds

 Cooked rice for serving